 a sealed fountain.

-13 Your shoots are an orchard of pomegranates, with precious fruits,
+13 Your shoots are a paradise of pomegranates,

 henna with spikenard plants,